4o4fra/plutomierz/README.md

 - Contributions are welcome!
 Feel free to submit a pull request or an issue.
 - Branches should be named according to the following convention: `feature/feature-name`, `bugfix/bug-name`.

+## License

+This project is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) License.
+You are free to use, distribute, and build upon this work, even commercially, as long as you credit the original authors and keep the name "Plutomierz".

+See the [LICENSE](LICENSE) file for more details.